jimmoffitt/alert_stream/docs/notes.md

 ```
 *Example message*:

 A simple YAML file path is passed into the script and that YAML object includes a `message` attribute that is passed to the Bluesky API.
-Everything in this Bluesky should be treated as public data.
+Everything in this message object should be treated as public data.

 ```yaml
 message: "Red Rocks Park 30-day rain total: 0.71 inches #RainData #30Day #COWx #MHFD"